yhpf/Capstone-General_Assembly/README.md

 ## Jupyter Notebook 16 - visuals_final_data
-Status: in progress
+Status: First version done

 This notebook include:
-- Make some more plots based on the final data
+- Make some more plots based on the final data (focus CountVec training set)

+## Conclutions and final thoughts
+It turned out to be hard to predict the mood of a song to use to find the best fit between an artist and a market.
+In total 23% of the variance for all markets together could be explained by the best model.
+When looking at the markets/countries market by market 3 markets had more than 30% but one had only nearly 15%.
+No pairing between artist and market/country possible due to the low explanation rate.

+I believe that it is better to stick with more traditional ways of looking at if an artist is a good fit for a market.
+For example looking at the genre of the artist and if the genre is popular in the market.

+However I learnt a lot about music popularity in the largest music markets and I want to focus more on the difference between the markets and how you best can make good use of that knowledge as a company connected to the music industry.

+## 2 Google slide documents
+Status: Will be added to repo shortly

--
+- 4 min non-technical presentation
--
+- 10 min technical presentation

-## Jupyter Notebook n
-Then when we have the best model we can use our predictions and decide the mood of a country and the mood of an artist.
-Then we can say what artist is suitable for what country.
-(Since low quality, maybe just for one or two countries, depending on the individual performances)

-And in the end the conclution and presentation.

-I will update this document as the project progresses.

 ## .gitignore
 This prevents checkpoints and csv-files from being commited and pushed to remote repo.

-## This is a working copy
-The project is still active and not finnished yet.
-So please keep that in mind.